nguyensjsu/fa22-202-gang-of-four/Journals/Zaber/Week1.md

 Don't have any blockers now.
 </br>

-<b>Core XP Value- Communication </b>
+<b>Core XP Value- Respect </b>
 <br>
-* Communication is the key factor in any project to be successful.
-Communication is important between your XP team.
-It will make a smooth collaboration among team members.
+* Respect is the key factor in any project to be successful.
+Respect is important between your XP team.
-* For that, we prefer face to face conversation between the team members rather than sitting down and sending emails back and forth.
+* It will make a smooth collaboration among team members.
+* This is not visible, but it helps to work as team rather being indivudal person.
 </br>